RezaHedayati/iHire/README.md

 # iHire
-a tool to help the hiring manager to organize candidates and interviews
+a tool to help the hiring managers to organize candidates and interviews